Can this startup engineer a better baby formula?

 Looking at a store shelf stocked with baby formula, it seems like there’s a plethora of options: more than 50 kinds, with varying ingredients and marketed to whatever your baby needs, whether they’re constipated, colicky, or have been spitting up.
 But behind all those options on the shelf are just a few major companies.
 Three companies—Nestlé, Mead Johnson, and Abbott Nutrition—own 90% of the U.S. market; a fourth manufacturer, Perrigo, is well known for making generic formulas and formulas for other brands.

-Even with all those options, when new formula company, ByHeart’s founder Mia Funt transitioned from breast milk to formula for her child, she says she couldn’t find a formula she “would feel proud” to feed her baby.
+Even with all those options, when new formula company, ByHeart’s co-founder Mia Funt transitioned from breast milk to formula for her child, she says she couldn’t find a formula she “would feel proud” to feed her baby.
 “When I was choosing formula, I felt like every choice required a trade-off,” says Funt, who was previously director of global business development and global product marketing at Huffington Post, AOL, and Verizon, and a WPP strategy consultant to Fortune 500 food and consumer good companies.
 Her baby was uncomfortable on formula, so her doctor suggested she choose one specifically for “easy digestion,” but those options clashed with the kinds of ingredients Funt wanted to prioritize, since they often contained corn syrup and palm oil.

-Give her past experience, Funt thought she could do better.
-She set out with her brother, Ron Belldegrun—who founded Consumer Health Ventures, a life science venture capital firm; previously spent eight years at healthcare investment fund Visium Asset Management; and is a board member of the Vagelos Life Science and Management Program at the University of Pennsylvania’s Wharton School—to create what she calls a “no compromises” baby formula guided by breast milk research to be as close to the real thing as possible.
+Given her past experience, Funt thought she could do better.
+She set out with her brother, Ron Belldegrun—who founded Consumer Health Ventures, a life science venture capital firm; previously spent eight years at healthcare investment fund Visium Asset Management; and is a board member of the Vagelos Life Science and Management Program at the University of Pennsylvania’s Wharton School—to create what she calls a “no compromise” baby formula guided by breast milk research to be as close to the real thing as possible.
 With their combined experience in consumer tech and life sciences, Belldegrun says “we knew what it would take to actually innovate in this space.”
 (Funt is ByHeart’s president, Belldegrun is CEO.)

 Building baby formula from the ground up